magento/devdocs/guides/v2.2/cloud/project/new-relic.md

   - Services
 ---

-[[New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyze and improve application interactions.
+[New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyzed and improve application interactions.
 New Relic APM is available to all {{site.data.var.ece}} accounts and provides the following features:

 -  **Focus on specific transactions**—Actively mark and monitor key customer actions in your site, such as adding to the cart, checking out, or processing a payment.
 -  **Database query monitoring**—Locate and monitor database queries affecting performance.
--  **App Map**—View all application dependencies within your Magento site, extensions, and external services
+-  **App Map**—View all application dependencies within your Magento site, extensions, and external services.
 -  **Apdex scores**—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.
-See [Apdex score](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction).
+[Apdex score](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction).
 -  **Adobe-generated alert policies**–Monitor application and infrastructure performance using alert policies that monitor key performance indicators like apdex score, disk space, and error rate based on industry best practices.
 See [Monitor performance using alerts](#monitor-performance].

 Your {{site.data.var.ece}} account includes the software for the New Relic APM service along with a license key.
 You do not need to purchase or install any additional software.